 High-performing DevOps teams scale both speed and quality by shifting compliance into the software development process as part of their daily work, rather than retrofitting security at the end.
 With “shift left” testing (testing that integrates information security earlier in the development lifecycle, or to the left on the project timeline) developers are more likely to find errors before reaching production.

 Tools that focus on managing compliance as code shift InfoSec assessments away from manual processes driven by binders full of policy documentation to a model where controls are instead expressed as executable, versionable, and human-readable code.
 These controls can be distributed as another set of tests any developer can incorporate into their existing workflow and toolchain.
 This code-driven approach builds on existing methods for collaboration already used by DevOps teams.

-Chef InSpec is open source testing framework for infrastructure.
+Chef InSpec is an open-source testing framework for infrastructure.
 It is a human-readable language for specifying compliance, security, and other policy requirements as tests.
 Teams can easily integrate these automated tests into any stage of their deployment pipeline.

-Integrate Chef InSpec with Chef Automate, Chef’s continuous automation platform, and you gain greater control over the detection and correction of issues, even in production.
-Across your entire fleet of servers and machines – no matter their environments – Automate provides analysis, reporting, and visualization based upon Chef InSpec data.
-Users can even download pre-packaged CIS benchmarks to use as is, or to customize to their business or industry standards.Learn more about Chef Automate
+With Chef Compliance Automation you gain greater control over the detection and correction of issues, even in production.
+Across your entire fleet of servers and machines – no matter their environments – Chef Automate provides analysis, reporting, and visualization based upon Chef InSpec data.
+Users can even download pre-packaged CIS benchmarks to use as is or to customize to their business or industry standards.Learn more about Chef Automate